abhii2028/Swipe-Product/README.md

-# Android-Clean-Arch-Coroutines-Koin
-### Swipe-Interview Product
+# Swipe-Interview Product

-A Simple Android Mobile Application which has been implemented using Clean Architecture alongside MVVM design.
+List of products and user can add new product.
+This app uses clean and MVVM Architecture.

 ### Technologies & Methodologies which used: